Citizen science

-Citizen science (similar to community science, crowd science, crowd-sourced science, civic science, participatory monitoring, or volunteer monitoring) is scientific research conducted with participation from the public (who are sometimes referred to as amateur/nonprofessional scientists).
+The term citizen science (synonymous to terms like community science, crowd science, crowd-sourced science, civic science, participatory monitoring, or volunteer monitoring) is research conducted with participation from the general public, or amateur/nonprofessional researchers or participants of science, social science and many other disciplines.
 There are variations in the exact definition of citizen science, with different individuals and organizations having their own specific interpretations of what citizen science encompasses.
-Citizen science is used in a wide range of areas of study, with most citizen science research publications being in the fields of biology and conservation.
-There are different applications and functions of citizen science in research projects.
+Citizen science is used in a wide range of areas of study including ecology, biology and conservation, health and medical research, astronomy, media and communications and information science.

+There are different applications and functions of "citizen science" in research projects.
 Citizen science can be used as a methodology where public volunteers help in collecting and classifying data, improving the scientific community's capacity.
 Citizen science can also involve more direct involvement from the public, with communities initiating projects researching environment and health hazards in their own communities.

 Participation in citizen science projects also educates the public about the scientific process and increases awareness about different topics.
 Some schools have students participate in citizen science projects for this purpose as a part of the teaching curriculums.